quintel/documentation/docs/contrib/gql.md

 ```

 #### FEVER_DEMAND_CURVE(node)

-A yearly curve describing the demand in MWh of/for a specific consumer or producer within Fever.
+A yearly curve describing the demand of a specific consumer or from producer within Fever.
+The difference between the `FEVER_PRODUCTION_CURVE` of a producer and the `FEVER_DEMAND_CURVE` from producer is marked as a deficit.
+The difference between the `FEVER_PRODUCTION_CURVE` for a consumer and the `FEVER_DEMAND_CURVE` of a consumer is marked as a deficit.

 ```ruby
 FEVER_DEMAND_CURVE(V(households_useful_demand_for_space_heating_semi_detached_houses_1985_2004))
 =>